Generic Triviality of Automorphism Groups of Complete Intersections: Automorphism of complete intersection in projective spaces.

 Suppose that $\sigma^*$ acts trivially on $\mathrm{H}^{n-r}_\mathrm{prim}(X, K)$.
 Then \(\chi=\chi^{\sigma}\) for any \(\chi\in S\).
 Hence

-From the preceding discussion, it follows that $g=\sigma g\sigma^{-1}$ for all $g\in G^d_n$, i.e., $\sigma$ is a commutator of the subgroup $G^d_n$.
+From the preceding discussion, it follows that $g=\sigma g\sigma^{-1}$ for all $g\in G^d_n$.
 Let $g$ be a diagonal matrix with distinct entries.
 The relation $\sigma g=g\sigma$ implies $\sigma$ must be a diagonal matrix, thus $\sigma$ is contained in $G^d_n$.
 Given that the action of $G^d_n$ on the cohomology is faithful, we conclude that $\sigma$ is the identity map. \end{proof}